Tplr0/Uni-CourseWork/README.md

 * Java
 * C++
 * C#
-* Or any external dependencies that is stated in specific project folders
+* Or any external dependencies that is stated in specific project folder's README.md

 ---